j-bolivar-lt/registry-k8s/README.md

-That's a great initiative!
-Here's how you could modify the `README.md` to reflect this objective:

----

 # Docker-Registry Benchmarking Suite

 This project aims to provide a benchmarking suite for Docker-Registry and other registry implementations like Dragonfly.
 We set up the registry instances using Helm charts in an external Kubernetes cluster and perform a series of stress tests to analyze their robustness and performance under various scenarios.